matthewolckers/lis-tax-transfer/README.md

 - Mean, miniumum, and maxium of each income variable at each decile
 - Mean, minimum, and maximum of taxes and transfers at each decile

 All of the above summary statistics use population weights to ensure the statistics are nationally representative.
-I analyse the missing values of each variable in each dataset by decile to determine if non-response may bias any of the results.
+We analyse the missing values of each variable in each dataset by decile to determine if non-response may bias any of the results.

 ### Converting the log file to a useful format